+With the foundation built in Advanced English I, this module (Advanced English II) aims to consolidate and further enhance students' reading and writing skills.
 It is built around the idea that writers learn by reading.
-Abridged works of a moderate level of difficulty, narrative in nature, are selected to illustrate various reading skills and exemplify writing techniques.
-The works presented in this Module range from Upper Intermediate level in the beginning of the semester towards Advanced level towards the end of the semester.
+Original works are selected to exemplify various topics on grammar and vocabulary in context as well as reading and writing techniques.
+The works presented in this module range from the Preliminary Advanced Level at the beginning of the semester to the Advanced Level towards the end of the semester.
 Proficiency will be promoted through immersion in exemplary language use.